Simple Techniques for Elevating Your Photography

 If you are in a climate that gets cloud cover, those grey skies will significantly enhance your photos!

-The clouds act as a natural diffuser of the sun, which will soften the light, creating a dreamy atmosphere for photos.
+The clouds act as a natural diffuser of the sun, softening the light and creating a dreamy atmosphere for photos.

 There have been many times when we didn’t have the luxury of waiting for the Golden Hour, but we could take advantage of the clouds covering the sun just right to get a nice soft light on the subject.

-What do you do if you can’t utilize the Golden Hour and there isn’t a cloud in sight?
+What do you do if you can’t utilize the Golden Hour without a cloud in sight?

 Backlight Your Subject